ssenmosip/mosip-temp-documentation/Architecture-Principles-&-Platform-Goals.md

 * The key sub-systems of MOSIP should be designed for extensibility.
 For example, if an external system has to be integrated for fingerprint data, it should be easy to do so

 # Platform Goals
-The primary goals of MOSIP are
+The primary goals of MOSIP platform are

 ## Configurability
+MOSIP should be flexible for countries to configure the base platform according to their specific requirements.
+Some of the examples of configurability are
+* Country should be able to choose the features required.
+For example
+* Country should be able to configure the attributes of an ID Object

 ## Extensibility